What is an IVA?

 Any debts that aren’t included will have to be dealt with separately, so you’ll need to be able to pay those off before considering entering into an IVA.
 If you’ve got a joint debt, your IVA will not cover the other person and they’ll still be responsible for the whole of the debt.
 However, it is possible to have ‘interlocking’ IVAs where individual IVAs are taken out and connected.

-If you’re unsure about which debts are suitable with an IVA, you can seek further advice from organisations such as National Debtline or speak to your insolvency practitioner.
+If you’re unsure about which debts are suitable with an IVA, you can seek further advice from organisations, such as National Debtline, or speak to your Insolvency Practitioner (IP).

 What are the advantages of an IVA?